melikkutluay/melikkutluay/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Melik here,I'm software and devops enginer,interested in everything but my speciality is web applications and devops structures. 🔭
+I'm software and devops enginer,I work code on generation web applications and I create devops structures. 🔭
 <br/>
 ## What I'm use
 I prefer all of tools for devops structures and also NodeJs technologies for back-end development but I love everything about JS 🌱